thriveweb/sailinginparadise/content/defaultPages/2024-07-18-employment.md

   I﻿f you think you fit the bill and would like to explore employment opportunities with Sailing in Paradise please email us with your resume and covering letter.

   ###### C﻿urrent Available Positions

+  1. S﻿KIPPER

+   2. CRUISE HOST

-  S﻿KIPPERS AND CRUISE HOST (Further details below)
+  (Further details below)

   ![](https://ucarecdn.com/c2d54d27-cfc2-454f-ab05-56d40dc2331b/)